Interface Tour

 Line 1 Snapshot

 This panel is the fast orientation layer between the chosen line and the deeper reading surfaces below.
+It helps you decide whether the line calls for immediate card-reading, thematic clustering, or diachronic comparison.

 CLOSE READING